 Figure 7 - Experiment with current defect of 2 seconds

 A similar situation is seen in the figure below.
-But the variation in current is from 120 to 70 A. The interval of the defect in this experiment was 1 second.
+But the variation in current is from -120 to -70 A. The interval of the defect now is 1 second.

 Figure 8 - Experiment with current defect of 1 second